 - Make sure trash is deposited in the properly designated shore-side containers.

-- Clean up after your pet and dispose of properly.
+- Clean up after your pet and dispose of waste properly.